 Specifically gluten-free fare isn’t something dabbled in particularly often at frugalfeeding.
 The fact these brownies contain no gluten is simply a product of my desire for the squidgy, dense and moist – enjoy.

 Gluten has many positive attributes; not least the structure it brings to everything it touches.
 However, brownies aren’t in need of structure beyond what the protein in egg brings them.
 Of course, average brownies have their place in the world, but flour tends to engender cake-like characteristics.
 Fundamentally, brownies need to feel decadent and unctuous and a lack of gluten goes some way to achieving that.
+But one has to consume confectioneries only upto a limit and take care of the teeth, lest that they’d risk a Dental treatment in Perth.

 Be warned, these gluten-free brownies are exceptionally dark and bitter.
 If this isn’t quite your thing you could use a less-dark chocolate or even omit the cocoa powder.
 Using milk chocolate would even work, though it’d be a good idea to lower the quantity of butter slightly if opting to do so.